AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 ## 4.2 Category B. Models trained on sequence-based tasks <a name='sequence'></a>
 Models in **_Category B_** are also considered high risk as they frequently *implicitly* contain embedded data, that can be hard to test for.
-This is because they typically have:
+This is because they typically:
-- millions (or trillions) of trainable parameters - so have the capacity to simply memorize, rather than generalise from, "unusual" training data
+- Have millions (or trillions) of trainable parameters - so have the capacity to simply memorize, rather than generalise from, "unusual" training data
-- complex architectures that can represent, and be triggered by, certain sequences of events
+- Use complex architectures that can represent, and be triggered by, certain sequences of events
-- trained on sequences of tokens, which could be, for example,  words, patches of images, parts of a video, or genotype base-pairs
+- Are trained on sequences of tokens, which could be, for example,  words, patches of images, parts of a video, or genotype base-pairs.
   This means that the potential output space suffers from *Combinatorial explosion*, so models are typically *sparse*.

-Most *Generative AI* falls into this category, and you might also see names like  *Foundation Models* (also known as  models), *Large Language Models* and *Vision-Based Transformers*.
+ This category includes most *Generative AI*.
+You might also see names like  *Foundation Models*, *Large Language Models* and *Vision-Based Transformers*.
-You will often see these associated with terms such as *encoder-decoder*  and *Transformers*.
+You may also see these associated with terms such as *encoder-decoder*  and *Transformers*.
 Less frequently nowadays, you might also see names like *Recurrent Neural Network* and *LSTM* network.

-Typically foundation models are 'pre-trained' using a decoder that attempts to solve a task that does not require manually labelled data, and so can use huge datasets from the internet e.g.:
+*Foundation models* are typically 'pre-trained' using a decoder that attempts to solve a task that does not require manually labelled data, and so can use huge datasets from the internet e.g.:

-- predict the next token in a sequence for *large language models* (Chat-GPT etc.)
+- predict the next token in a sequence for *large language models* (such as  Open's GPT-series, OpenLLaMa,  BERT, Medi-Bert etc.)
-- removing randomly added 'noise' from an image   for *vision-based transformers* (Dall-E etc.)
+- removing randomly added 'noise' from an image   for *vision-based transformers* (Dall-E, CLIP, RetFound etc )

-The goal is learn a useful 'embedding' (effectively a preprocessing that maps high-dimensional data onto  to a smaller set of features) that captures all of the important information within a sequence.
-This storing forms the bridge between the *encoder* (learned preprocessing) and the *decoder* which transforms the encoded inputs back into a form suitable for a task.
+The goal of pre-training is learn a useful 'embedding' (effectively a preprocessing that maps high-dimensional data onto a smaller set of features) that captures all of the important information within a sequence.
+This embedding forms the bridge between the *encoder* (learned preprocessing) and the *decoder* which transforms the encoded inputs back into a form suitable for a task.
-After pre-training, they are fine-tuned, adapted, or engineered for specific applications.
+- After pre-training, they are fine-tuned, adapted, or engineered for specific applications.
 Their adaptability makes them, in many cases, more efficient and versatile than building separate models for individual tasks.
+  This process of adapting the model for a specific tasks typically uses smaller amounts of labelled data.
+Often this is done by only removing the 'head" (the final layer(s) of the *decoder*)  and replacing it with one suited to the new task (e.g. *N* output nodes for a classification problem with *N* different labels)

-With just a few powerful foundation models, trained on a limited number of datasets, a wide range of applications becomes possible.
+- With just a few powerful foundation models, trained on a limited number of datasets, a wide range of applications becomes possible.
 However, this also introduces concentration of power, raising concerns about monopolistic control over foundational AI infrastructure.

-**Examples**

-Some examples of foundational models are *Large Language Models* (such as  Open's GPT-series, OpenLLaMa and BERT), *Vision Transformers* (such as CLIP and RetFound),as MuAt).
   Application specific fine-tuned models are mostly in the field of natural language processing (NLP), and well known examples include:
 ChatGPT, DeepSeek, Gemini, and Grok.

 **Considerations at project inception**

-Pre-trained founda models can be subsequently they can be retrained for a specific tasks using smaller amounts of labelled data.
-Often this is done by only removing the 'head" (the final layer(s) of the *decoder*)  and replacing it with one suited to the new task (e.g. *N* output nodes for a classification problem with *N* different labels)

 When a project wants to use a foundation model it is vital from project inception to  be clear whether researchers want to:

 - Scenario 1.
-Import a pre-trained model, then put a new 'head' on it and train that for a new project **without affecting the rest of the foundation model**.
+Import a pre-trained model, then put a new 'head' on it and train that for a new project **without changing the rest of the foundation model**.
   - In this case they may not even need to export most of the model- just the prediction head.
 Therefore the 'head' can be treated as a simple [regression](#group-b1-regression-models) or [classification](#group-b2-classification-models) model.
   - It would be reasonable to ask the researcher to separate their code into callable functions that do preprocessing (i.e. the unchanged 'body' of the foundation model) and prediction ('head').
 This would allow  the TRE can run the various mitigation tests described above.
   - If the head is simply a single output layer, then this is effectively  a linear or logistic regression model and can be evaluated as such.